Systematic study of flow of protons and light clusters in intermediate-energy heavy-ion collisions with momentum-dependent potentials: Introduction

 Light clusters at midrapidity have been found in heavy-ion experiments from beam energies of a couple of hundred MeV per nucleon up to the highest presently available energies of $\sqrt{s}$=5.02 TeV \cite{Reisdorf:2010aa,NA49:2004mrq,NA49:2016qvu,STAR:2019sjh,ALICE:2015wav}.
-The slope of the transverse momentum spectra of all particles at midrapidity is almost independent of the beam energy and in the order of 100 MeV \cite{Adam:2019wnb}.
+The slope of the transverse momentum spectra of all particles at midrapidity is - from LHC energies down to a beam energy of 1 A GeV - of the order of 100 MeV \cite{Adam:2019wnb, Melo:2020gbb, HADES:2020ver}.
 The excitation function of the multiplicity is rather smooth \cite{STAR:2019sjh,STAR:2022hbp}.
 Both observations point to an energy independent formation mechanism.
 One of the challenges for theory is how such clusters, weakly bound objects with a binding energy of the order of a couple of MeV (and in the case of hypertriton as low as about 130 keV), can survive in such an environment.

 Several propositions have been advanced to understand the production of light clusters at midrapidity:

 i) Clusters are formed according to phase space at a given temperature and a given chemical potential \cite{Andronic:2010qu}.
 These statistical models assume implicitly that the clusters are formed in a thermal environment and that after creation they do not interact anymore.
 Statistical models are not able to make predictions on collective flow without additional assumptions.